-Computer Glasses is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Computer Glasses is compatible with Leopard, Snow Leopard, Lion, Mountain Lion and Mavericks.

 Computer Glasses lets you magnify a portion of the screen to read fine print or magnify an image.